networknt/light-doc/content/architecture/jee-is-dead.md

 Years ago, Java EE vendors like Oracle and IBM spent billions dollars to develop their application servers and these servers (WebLogic and WebSphere) will be sold for millions dollars to big organizations.
-Now it is hard to sell these servers as JBoss is grabbing market share quickly and Oracle is [dropping Java EE support](https://developers.slashdot.org/story/16/07/02/1639241/oracle-may-have-stopped-funding-and-developing-java-ee)
+Now it is hard to sell these servers as JBoss is grabbing market share quickly and Oracle is [dropping Java EE support][].
+Recently, Oracle has donate Java EE to Eclipse Foundation.

 With microservices gainning traction, the application servers are hard to sell as these servers are used to host monolithic applications.
 It doesn't make sense to host a service